IBM/knative-routing-tutorial/README.md

 ```

 Save the updated yaml file and close the edit window.
-All traffic will be routed to the first revision.
+All traffic now will be routed to the first revision.

 ```
 $ curl helloworld-go-default.mycluster6-f2c6cdc6801be85fd188b09d006f13e3-0000.us-south.containers.appdomain.cloud